alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 # HM Land Registry Extractor
-__part of: Property Wizard__
+Part of the Property Wizard project
-__last update: 16 August 2017__
+Last update: 16 August 2017

 This program is an extractor of the HM Land Registry public data.
-The extracted data are stored for a successive use by the Property Wizard API.
+The extracted data are stored for a successive use by the [Property Wizard API](https://github.com/alex75it/PropertyWizard-API).
 It is a Python script that run on scheduled times.